 In comparison, Australia employed 11.7% in Health Care and Social Assistance; 3.2% in Agriculture, Forestry and Fishing and 8.4% in Retail Trade.

 The major differences between the jobs held by the full-time equivalent local workers of the City of Albany and Australia were:

-- Accommodation and Food Services (+224 full-time equivalent local workers)
+- Education and Training (+184 full-time equivalent local workers)